newrelic/newrelic-node-examples/custom-instrumentation/subscribe-to/README.md

 # Example subscription to a simple module

-This example application shows you how to use the `newrelic.subscribeTo` API — a subscriber-based alternative to `newrelic.instrument`/`shim.record` for instrumenting modules that New Relic does not already support.
+This example application shows you how to use the `newrelic.createSubscription` API — a subscriber-based alternative to `newrelic.instrument`/`shim.record` for instrumenting modules that New Relic does not already support.
 In this example, we subscribe to a simple module, a rudimentary job queue (`job-queue`) that schedules and runs a series of basic jobs.

-> **Note:** `subscribeTo` is not yet published.
+> **Note:** `createSubscription` is not yet published.
 This example's `package.json` points its
 > `newrelic` dependency at the local, in-development agent checkout via a `file:` path.
 Once
-> `subscribeTo` ships in a release, swap that back to a normal version range.
+> `createSubscription` ships in a release, swap that back to a normal version range.
 >
 > **Note:** `job-queue` is also a `file:` dependency (see `job-queue-pkg/`), and npm installs
-> `file:` dependencies as symlinks. `subscribeTo` identifies which package a file belongs to by
+> `file:` dependencies as symlinks. `createSubscription` identifies which package a file belongs
-> looking for a `node_modules` segment in its path, which a resolved symlink doesn't have - so
+> to by looking for a `node_modules` segment in its path, which a resolved symlink doesn't have -
-> the `start`/`debug` scripts run with `node --preserve-symlinks` to keep that segment intact.
+> so the `start`/`debug` scripts run with `node --preserve-symlinks` to keep that segment intact.
 > A normal (registry-installed) dependency wouldn't need this flag.

 ## Getting Started